 - Start the engine and let it reach operating temperature.

 - Allow the engine to cool down and check the engine coolant level.
 Add engine coolant if needed.

 - Do not work on the cooling system if the engine is still hot.

 - Mercedes engine also has an engine block drain located on the passenger side of the engine between the exhaust and engine mount.
-If you want to flush the system thoroughly, you need to drain the coolant in the engine block, as well.
+If you want to flush the system thoroughly, you must also drain the coolant in the engine block.